door call box on brick wall

 How to use a door call box

-Call box entry systems are straightforward to use because they operate similarly to telephones.
+Call box entry systems are straightforward because they operate similarly to telephones.

 Here’s how to use a door call box:

 • First, a visitor searches for a tenant in the directory within the call box’s outdoor device.
-Alternatively, there may be buttons assigned to each tenant’s unit, which a visitor can press to call them.
+Alternatively, buttons may be assigned to each tenant’s unit, which a visitor can press to call them.

 • The tenant receives and answers the call on their phone or in-unit device.